 After scoring 35.9 points per game as a senior, Williams was drafted No. 8 overall by the Boston Celtics.

-Davis overtook Williams for second place on after a 42-point showing against IUPUI on Jan.
+Davis likely finishes just four points shy of the all-time record after a 22-point outing in Detroit Mercy's Horizon League quarterfinals loss on March 2, 2023.
+Davis missed a 3-point attempt as time expired, which would've tied the record.
+He overtook Williams for second place after a 42-point showing against IUPUI on Jan.
 21. He averaged 26.1, 24.3, 24 and 23.9 through his first four seasons, climbing up the all-time list.
-In 2022-23, he continues to roll.
+In 2022-23, he continued to roll.
 Against Robert Morris on Jan.
 14, Davis made 11 3-pointers to break the record for career 3s.
 He finished with 41 points in the game.
 Earlier in the season, he reached 3,000 career points against Charlotte on Dec.
 10.

 1. Pete Maravich, LSU: 3,667 points (1967-68 to 1969-70)

 "Pistol Pete" stands alone.
-His total is more than 400 points more than Williams.
 He averaged at least 43 points per game in his three seasons on the varsity team.
 What makes his scoring total even more ridiculous is he had to play on a freshman team his first year at LSU, there was no shot clock and there was no 3-point line.

 Though LSU never made the NCAA tournament with Maravich, the Tigers were 3-23 the year before he played on varsity.
 His senior year, LSU finished 22-10.

 Here's how Maravich's statistics break down each season:

 - 1969-70: 44.5 ppg